almondmilkandavocad0s/almondmilkandavocad0s/README.md

 I am committed to continuous learning and growth, always seeking new opportunities to expand my knowledge and skills in the ever-evolving field of data and AI.

+Lately, I’ve been exploring the fast-paced field of AI Engineering, with a particular focus on Educational Data Mining and Learning Analytics.
-My Github portfolio showcases any/all projects that I work on.
+However, my Github portfolio showcases any/all projects that I work on.

 <!--
 **almondmilkandavocad0s/almondmilkandavocad0s** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.